Raihan-009/kendrobindu-sms/README.md

 - Custom unique ID generation for students
 - Attendance tracking with duplicate prevention
 - Payment management with due calculation
+- Exam record management and performance tracking
-- Monthly reports for attendance and payments
+- Monthly reports for attendance, payments, and exams
 - Student management by KB batch
 - Yearly dues summary for students